The good news is, this information is generally readily available, and here at Canstar Blue, we’re here to help you find it.

 There are more than 30 electricity suppliers operating across Australia in areas that have a deregulated energy market.
 This means in most states (and territories) or regions of a state, are open to private companies to enter and sell electricity to households and businesses.

-Here are three simple ways to work out which electricity supplier is powering your property:
+Here are 3 simple ways to work out which electricity supplier is powering your property:

-And in a situation where you’ve just moved into a new house and are unsure about your energy situation as a whole, it’s worth getting in touch with your landlord, or real estate agent, who can clue you in on what you need to do.
+In a situation where you’ve just moved into a new house and are unsure about your energy situation as a whole, it’s worth getting in touch with your landlord or real estate agent, who can you with what you need to do.

 3. Call your electricity distribution network

-If you’ve found yourself in a real pickle where you can’t find an old bill and have no contact with previous bill-payers, there are still things you can do to find out which provider is registered to your address.
-What you might not realise is that you’re actually supplied electricity through a location-based distribution network, not whichever retailer you choose.
-That’s just a logo on the bill.
+If you’ve found yourself in a situation where you can’t find an old bill and have no contact with previous bill-payers, there are still ways to find out which provider is registered to your address.
+Because electricity is supplied through a location-based distribution network, you are able to contact them directly to find out which electricity provider you need to speak with.

 Distribution Network | Location | Contact number |